muneer78/muneer78.github.io/_posts/2007-05-06-my-hatred-of-the-french.md

 ---
 date: 2007-05-06
-title: My Hatred Of The French
+title: My hatred of the French
 tags: stories
 ---